-There are a number of places around the world that still hunt dolphins for captivity.
-One of those is Taiji, Japan where dolphins are caught for both captivity as well as for their meat.
+There are a number of places around the world where dolphins are caught for captivity.
+One of those places is Taiji, Japan where dolphins are caught for both captivity as well as for their meat.
 Apart from bottlenosed dolphins, they also take striped, spotted, risso's, pacific white-sided dolphins as well as pilot whales.

 To hunt the dolphins a small fleet of fishing vessels heads out to sea to find a pod of dolphins.
-Once located the boats form a line and drive the dolphins into a cove.
-This is done by banging metal poles to create a wall of sound that scares the dolphins and drives them away from the noise.
-Once driven into this cove it is netted off to trap the pod.
+Once located, the boats form a line and drive the dolphins into a cove.
+This is done by putting metal poles in the water and banging on them, in order to create a 'wall of noise'.
+The noise will drive the dolphins away from the fleet of vessels and will direct them into the cove.
+Once the dolphins are driven into this cove, it is closed off with a net and the dolphins are trapped.